Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Defining prometheus input

 We deploy collectord in 3 different workloads.
-Depending on where you want to collect your metrics, you should plan to include you Prometheus metrics.
+Depending on where you want to collect your metrics, you should plan where to include your Prometheus metrics.

-is installed on all nodes (masters and non-masters).
+• 002-daemonset.conf is installed on all nodes (masters and non-masters).
 Use this configuration if you need to collect metrics from all nodes, from local ports.
-Example of these metrics is Kubelet metrics.003-daemonset-master.conf
+Example of these metrics is Kubelet metrics.

-is installed only on master nodes.
+• 003-daemonset-master.conf is installed only on master nodes.
 Use this configuration to collect metrics only from master nodes from local ports.
-Examples of these metrics are control plane processes, etcd running on masters.004-addon.conf
+Examples of these metrics are control plane processes, etcd running on masters.

-installed as a deployment and used only once in the whole cluster.
-Place your Prometheus configuration here, if you want to collect metrics from endpoints or service.
+• 004-addon.conf installed as a deployment and used only once in the whole cluster.
+Place your Prometheus configuration here if you want to collect metrics from endpoints or services.
 Examples of these Prometheus configurations are controller manager and scheduler, which can be accessed only from an internal network and can be discovered with endpoints.
-Another example is etcd cluster running outside of the Kubernetes cluster.
+Another example is an etcd cluster running outside of the Kubernetes cluster.

 Default configuration